-Recently, \textcite{yang2024} introduced a new framework for gaining uniform ergodicity, a property stronger than geometric ergodicity, even for heavy-tailed distributions, by leveraging the concept of stereographic projection.
-The idea is to map the distribution from Euclidean space onto the sphere, construct a Markov chain on the sphere, and then project the chain back to Euclidean space.
+The idea of stereographic MCMC \citep{yang2024} is to map the distribution from Euclidean space onto the sphere, construct a Markov chain on the sphere, and then project the chain back to Euclidean space.
 Stereographic projection plays a key role in this process.
 It is a classical mapping technique that projects points from a sphere onto a plane.
-Let $\mathbb{S}^d$ denote the unit sphere in $\mathbb{R}^{d+1}$ with $\mathscr{N}=(0,\dots,0,1)$ as its north pole.
+Let $\mathbb{S}^d$ denote the unit sphere in $\mathbb{R}^{d+1}$ with $\mathscr{N}=(0,\dots,0,1)^T$ as its north pole.
 Then we can define the stereographic projection $\SP:\mathbb{S}^d\backslash \mathscr{N}\to\mathbb{R}^d$ as